 - Create a vehicle for student-athlete representation on campus-wide committees (e.g., student government).

 - Promote a positive student-athlete image on campus.

-Members of WSSU's campus SAAC have the opportunity to address issues affecting student-athletes at WSSU, and issues within the conference (MEAC); furthermore, members have the opportunity to offer input on issues that may be national in scope.
+Members of WSSU's campus SAAC have the opportunity to address issues affecting student-athletes at WSSU, and issues within the CIAA; furthermore, members have the opportunity to offer input on issues that may be national in scope.

 The campus committee is meant to serve as a local student-athlete voice in addressing issues of student-athlete well-being at its respective institutions.
 Campus committees can facilitate better communication among student-athletes from various athletics teams to address issues common to all.